Specialist London solicitors for private company transactions.

 Due diligence management

-The buyer uses the due diligence process to flush out weaknesses, potential liabilities, and perhaps negotiate price reductions.
+The buyer uses the due diligence process to flush out weaknesses, potential liabilities, and perhaps try to negotiate price reductions, deferred consideration or an earn out.
 We manage this process.
 The buyer will ask to inspect your business and view key records and documents.

 We prepare you, organise your documents, and respond to enquiries raised by the buyer’s solicitors.

-The sale agreement legal documentation is the last piece of the jigsaw.
+The sale agreement and associated legal documentation is the last piece of the jigsaw.
 This is when our clients most need our expertise to limit their potential liabilities and risks.

 We review and/or draft the terms for selling your business, and